Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 • - silk surgical thread, cut into pieces of 10-15 cm.

-At the preparatory stage for childbirth, care must be taken to have a place.
-It needs to be arranged approximately one and a half weeks before the expected date.
-Usually, before giving birth, the dog chooses a convenient place on its own.
-However, she needs the owner's close attention throughout the process, so she should not be allowed to hide under the bed or settle in another secluded place.
+At the preparatory stage for childbirth, it is necessary to ensure that there is a place.
+It needs to be arranged approximately a week and a half before the expected date.
+Usually, before giving birth, the dog independently chooses a comfortable place.
+However, she needs the close attention of the owner during the entire process, so she should not be allowed to hide under the bed or settle in another secluded place.

-You can place your dog on a mattress by laying it on the floor and covering it with cling film and sterile absorbent pads.
-But the bed is not suitable for, because if the owner is distracted for a second, a pet or a newly born puppy can fall from it, which is fraught with sad consequences.
+You can place your dog on a mattress by placing it on the floor and covering it with plastic wrap and sterile absorbent diapers.
+But the bed is not suitable for this, because if the owner is distracted for a second, a pet or a newly born puppy may fall from it, which is fraught with sad consequences.

 It is better to use a box for giving birth to a dog.
 The latter should be protected from drafts and spacious enough.
-The place should have free access so that you can help your pet in a timely manner.
+There must be free access to the place so that you can provide timely assistance to your pet.

-Waiting for the replenishment of the family is a troublesome and exciting business, maternity hospitals and professionally trained doctors are “invented” for people, and dogs have only their owners.
-But the feeling of "the closer, the scarier" is identical for both cases, especially if your pet is becoming a mother for the first time.
-“Obstetricians” without experience need to prepare in advance, from the moment of mating to the first signs of childbirth in dogs, two months of waiting pass, but more on that below.
+Waiting for a new addition to the family is a troublesome and exciting matter; maternity hospitals and professionally trained doctors are “invented” for people, but dogs only have their owners.
+But the feeling of “the closer, the scarier” is identical for both cases, especially if your pet becomes a mother for the first time.
+“Obstetricians” without experience need to prepare in advance, from the moment of mating until the first signs of labor appear in dogs, two months of waiting pass, but more on that below.

-Depending on the breed and the rate of physical maturation, females begin at 7–12 months of age.
-Breeding rules are slightly different in different countries, regions and even clubs, but the "law" of mating in 3 estrus has not lost its relevance and validity for decades.
+Depending on the breed and the speed of physical maturation, females begin at 7–12 months.
+Breeding rules differ slightly in different countries, regions and even clubs, but the “law” about mating in 3rd heat has not lost its relevance and validity for decades.
 Based on the cycle, depending on the size of the female, she is untied no earlier than 1.5–2.5 years.

-Males show sexual activity much earlier, sometimes, a 2-3 month old puppy tries to “jump” on the chosen one, not quite realizing what exactly he is doing.
+Males show sexual activity much earlier; sometimes, a 2-3 month old puppy tries to “jump” on his chosen one, not quite realizing what exactly he is doing.
 However, males mature mentally and physically later than females, this applies to all mammals, including humans.
-The normal age for the first mating of a male is 2 years, for small breed dogs - 1.5.
+The normal age for the first mating of a male is considered to be 2 years, for dogs of small breeds - 1.5.

-Ignoring the above "law" brings problems to everyone.
-The female may become sterile or lose health.
-The male will sacrifice mental stability and duration of sexual life.
-Owners run the risk of getting weak or defective offspring that will be culled from breeding.
+Ignoring the above “law” brings problems to everyone.
+The female may become infertile or lose health.
+The male will sacrifice mental stability and length of sexual life.
+Owners run the risk of getting weak or inferior offspring, which will be rejected from breeding.

-To beginner "dog breeders" - absolutely all dogs have a genetic memory of behavior in childbirth.
+To novice “dog breeders” – absolutely all dogs have a genetic memory of behavior during childbirth.
 If there are no complications, the dog will give birth completely on its own.
-"Problem" in terms of breeding pets need mandatory "accompaniment" in childbirth.
+Pets that are “problematic” in terms of breeding require mandatory “accompaniment” during childbirth.

-Childbirth in a dog requires a responsible approach to their preparation, especially if the owner of the animal decided to take part himself and help newborns to be born.
-The efforts of the pet owner should be aimed at maintaining the health of the female and getting viable offspring.
-Some dog owners believe that there is no need to interfere with the natural process of childbirth.
-But it is worth remembering that childbirth is stressful for a bitch and she needs moral support.
-In addition, different breeds of animals have anatomical and physiological features, fixed by selection, which can make childbirth difficult.
+Childbirth in a dog requires a responsible approach to its preparation, especially if the owner of the animal decided to take part himself and help the newborn be born.
+The efforts of the pet owner should be aimed at maintaining the health of the female and obtaining viable offspring.
+Some dog owners believe that there is no need to interfere with the natural birth process.
+But it is worth remembering that childbirth is stressful for the bitch and she needs moral support.
+In addition, different breeds of animals have anatomical and physiological characteristics, fixed by selection, which can complicate childbirth.

-Before giving birth, you should consult with a professional - if there is any pathology, and whether the birth will go smoothly.
-You need to take the contacts of the veterinarian, in case something goes wrong.
+Before giving birth, you should consult with a professional to see if there is any pathology and whether the birth will go well.
+You need to take the veterinarian's contact information in case something goes wrong.

-1.5 weeks before the birth, you need to equip the "rodzal" for the dog.
+1.5 weeks before giving birth, you need to set up a “delivery room” for the dog.
 It is necessary to carefully monitor the behavior of the animal so as not to miss the time of preparation for the upcoming birth.
-It is best to choose a "family nest" according to the size of the dog, so that it is convenient for her to rest against the walls during contractions.
+It is best to choose the “birth nest” according to the size of the dog, so that it is comfortable for her to rest against the walls during contractions.

-Along the perimeter of the box from the inside, it is necessary to strengthen the bar at a height corresponding to the lying bitch in order to prevent injury to the puppies crawling along the bottom of the box.
-The bottom should be lined with a soft natural light-colored cloth so that stains are visible and it is possible to change the soiled diaper in time.
-It is better to place a dense mattress under the diaper.
+Along the perimeter of the box on the inside, it is necessary to strengthen the bar at a height corresponding to the lying bitch in order to prevent injury to the puppies crawling along the bottom of the box.
+The bottom should be lined with soft natural fabric of a light color so that stains are visible and it is possible to change a soiled diaper in time.
+It is better to place a thick mattress under the diaper.

 The outer wall of the box should be lower, but a threshold is needed to prevent the puppies from leaving it.
-In addition, prepare a separate box for weaning newborn puppies.
+Additionally, prepare a separate box for placing newborn puppies.
 At the bottom you need to put a warm heating pad covered with a diaper.

-In addition, the dog should be accustomed to the box in advance so that at a crucial moment she does not go to give birth in a secluded place, which may be inconvenient for observing the birth of the owner.
-Immediately before childbirth, place the necessary tools and medicines within reach.
-The tools should be:
+In addition, the dog should be accustomed to the box in advance so that at a crucial moment it does not go to give birth in a secluded place, which may be inconvenient for observing the owner’s birth.
+Immediately before childbirth, place the necessary instruments and medications within reach.
+The tools should be like this:

 • a tray with sterile instruments - sharp scissors, a medical clamp, syringes;

-• sterile dressing material - cotton wool, gauze wipes, bandage, surgical threads.
+• sterile dressing material - cotton wool, gauze pads, bandages, surgical threads.

 • medical alcohol;